Shankha: Hindu iconography

+Hindu mythology

 A Hindu legend in the Brahma Vaivarta Purana recalls the creation of conchs: Shiva flung a trident towards the asuras, burning them instantaneously.
 Their ashes flew in the sea creating conchs.
 Shankha is believed to be a brother of Lakshmi as both of them were born from the sea.
 A legend describes an asura named Shankhasura, who was killed by Vishnu's fish avatar, Matsya.

+The conch Panchajanya is one of the many materials that emerged during the churning of the ocean.

-In the Hindu epics of Ramayana and Mahabharata, the symbol of Shankha is widely adopted.
-In the Ramayana epic, Lakshmana, Bharata and Shatrughna are considered part-incarnations of Sheshanaga, Sudarshana Chakra and Shankha, respectively, while Rama, their eldest brother, is considered one of the ten Avatars of shri Vishnu.
+In the Hindu epics of the Ramayana and the Mahabharata, the symbol of shankha is widely adopted.
+In the Ramayana epic, Lakshmana, Bharata and Shatrughna are considered part-incarnations of Shesha, Sudarshana Chakra, and Panchajanya, respectively, while Rama, their eldest brother, is considered one of the Dashavatara, the ten avatars of Vishnu.

-During the great Mahabharata war, Krishna, as the charioteer of the Pandava prince and a protagonist of the epic – Arjuna – resounds the Panchajanya to declare war.
+During the Kurukshetra War, Krishna, as the charioteer of the Pandava prince and a protagonist of the epic – Arjuna – resounds the Panchajanya to declare war.
 Panchajanya in Sanskrit means 'having control over the five classes of beings'.
 All five Pandava brothers are described having their own shankhas.
 Yudhishthira, Bhima, Arjuna, Nakula and Sahadeva are described to possess shankhas named Ananta-Vijaya, Poundra-Khadga, Devadatta, Sughosha and Mani-pushpaka, respectively.